2023–2026 mpox epidemic: Central African Republic

+In October 2024 the first travel-associated case of mpox clade 1b was reported in Germany.
+In 2024-2025 more travel-associated cases were reported by Germany's Public Health Agency.
+In early 2026, local transmission in Germany was confirmed in Germany during in outbreak in Berlin.

 Sweden

 On 15 August 2024, Sweden's Public Health Agency reported the first case outside Africa, which involved a person who had contracted clade I mpox during a stay in an area of Africa affected by the outbreak.
 In a public statement, the agency said that, while the case in itself did not represent a higher risk to the general population, occasional imported cases "may continue to occur".